kfarr/magic-matta/README.md

 # aframe-matta 🏳️‍🌈
-Experiments to create a "magic carpet" type of experience in WebXR using A-Frame and HTC Vive. ("matta" is swedish for carpet or rug)
+Experiments to create a "magic carpet" type of experience in WebXR using A-Frame and HTC Vive. ("matta" is swedish for carpet or rug) This is a work in progress and does not work easily without significant manual configuration.

 ## Why?
 * XR experience that kids can see without needing headset